shchuko/acurite-bridge/README.md

 * It's pretty easy to support other stations (not AcuRite 5n1 only), but there was not really reasonable to have this in current use case.
 * Precipitation measurements from AcuRite 5n1 are received in weird time window, to be investigated whether they're interpreted correctly.
-The device may report garbage instead of `rainmm` measurements to weather services.
+Rain precipitation exporting to weather services are temporary disable to avoid sending garbage.

 ## Debugging

 For debugging purpose, raw weather station data and important log messages can be sent to [Loki](https://grafana.com/oss/loki/).
 To enable Loki logging, copy [config/secrets.ini.dist](config/secrets.ini.dist) into `config/secrets.ini` and configure Loki exporter there.
+Then you'll be able to read station logs remotely in Loki, without connecting ESP to PC.

 Check internals at [LokiLogger](include/weatherBridge/LokiLogger.hpp).